lpb/es-theme-mameulationstation/README.md

 - other stuff that i think of

 ## Copyrights
-- All logos, trademarks and photos are copyright of their respective owners.
+- The used logos and trademarks are copyright of their respective owners.
 - Each brand of hardware and software here represented as a tribute.

 ## License